trek-view/basecamp/_posts/2020-05-01-metadata-exif-xmp-360-photo-files.md

 In fact, the information they contain is very similar to that found in individual photos -- videos are, after all, a series of photos (frames) often with accompanying audio.

 In next weeks post, I'll take a deeper look at the metadata inside 360 video recordings.
 Stay tuned!

-## Help us Build Great Software

-Unfortunately we don't have the budget to buy every single 360 camera to test the photos and videos they produce with our software.

-Whilst having standards like EXIF and XMP is very helpful, many manufacturers do things slightly differently (especially given the flexibility of fields in XMP data).

-In order to make sure our [free, open-source software works for everyone](https://github.com/trek-view/), we need to test it using 360 image and video files produced by a range of cameras and manufacturers.

-And that's why we need your help.

-If you have a 360 camera and want to support our work, [please share more information about your camera with us using this form](https://docs.google.com/forms/d/e/1FAIpQLScgOk1W5jpyrQuDF5FuKqUpKK0EIpSlokckZd3OB-r_ZOjZmQ/viewform).
-Thank you!